hashicorp/terraform-provider-aws/website/docs/r/cloudsearch_domain.html.markdown

 * `replication_count` - (Optional) The amount of replicas.
 * `partition_count` - (Optional) The amount of partitions on each instance.
 Currently only supported by `search.2xlarge`.
 * `index` - (Required) See [Indices](#indices) below for details.
-* `wait_for_endpoints` - (Optional) - Default true, wait for the search service end point.
-If you set this to false, the search and document endpoints won't be available to use as an attribute during the first run.

 ### endpoint_options